osposweb/osposweb.github.io/Taxes.md

-*Changes are underway to add support for India's GST Tax system.
-As development progresses this page will be updated to reflect the changes that are coming.*

 # Base System Support for Taxes

-If your tax requirements are simple this may be the best approach for you.
+If your tax requirements are simple then the base system tax is the easiest approach for you.

 The base system of OSPOS includes support for a maximum of two tax rates for each item.
 Taxes are treated as a sales tax or it can be treated as a value added tax (tax included) - it cannot be mixed.
-Whether or not it is to be treated as a sales tax or a VAT tax should be established up front.
-After sales are made any attempt to switch between the two will result in invalid report data.
+Whether or not it is to be treated as a sales tax or a VAT tax is established up front.
+After sales are made any attempt to switch between the two will result in incorrect numbers in your reports.

 # Destination Based Tax

-*This was originally known as Customer Sales Tax because it is dependent on the location of the customer.*

 In the United States the sales tax to be collected can be based on the origin address, ship to address, or bill to address (if the product is being shipped).
 The rules for collecting taxes are governed by the taxing jurisdiction.

-The Destination Based Tax feature is built to handle this more complicated tax reporting scenario if you need to collect and report taxes by multiple tax jurisdictions.
+If you need to collect and report taxes by multiple tax jurisdictions then the Destination Based Tax feature is a good fit for you.

 # India Goods and Services Tax

 In 2017 India introduced new tax reporting laws that have similar requirements to the US Destination Based Sales Tax system.
-In version 3.3 of OSPOS we are going to introduce support for India's GST system.

-This is also a destination based tax and will need to support both the USA destination sales tax as well as the India GST.

-So far the changes that need to be made include:
-1. Rebrand Customer Sales Tax to Destination Based Tax (to reduce confusion)
-1. Consolidate all tax processing in the Tax_lib.php script.
-1. Proceed with adding Tax Jurisdiction tracking.
-This was dropped from the original development but is needed here and might be of value in unusual scenarios.
-1. Tax types in the destination based tax module were originally identified as Sales Tax or VAT Tax.
-This is being replaced by a more accurate Tax Included and Tax Excluded.
-This identifies whether or not the tax is included in the sales price or not.

 More information about configuring the Destination Based Tax feature specifically to support India GST can be found at [More about India GST](India-GST).

 # Definitions

 **Default Tax Code** The default tax code represents the group of tax jurisdictions where the store is located.
 There can only be one default tax code for each company.
 Currently OSPOS only allows for a single company (although there are plans to make it multi-company).
 The default tax code is a configured option.
 If and when multi-company is supported the default tax code will need to be configured at the store level.
+This is also known as the Origin Tax Code.

 **HSN Code** HSN code or Harmonized System Nomenclature code number is an internationally adopted commodity description and coding system developed by the World Customs Organization (WCO).